adomokos/climb_that_mountain/blog/2016/10/vim_katas.md

 ### Vim Katas

-It was about 5 years ago when I watched Jim Weirich solving the [Roman Numeral kata](https://vimeo.com/33841375) in Ruby at an SCNA conference in Chicago.
+It was about 5 years ago when I watched Jim Weirich solving the [Roman Numeral kata](https://vimeo.com/33841375) at an SCNA conference in Chicago.
 I was amazed by how he mastered his editor of choice: Emacs.
-His fingers were flying on the keyboard and he wrangled the code I have rarely seen anybody ever before that.
+His fingers were flying on the keyboard and he wrangled the code I have rarely seen anybody before that.

 ![vim-screen](/resources/2016/10/vim_logo.png)